sebmaz93/JS_RS_GO_PY/README.md

 #### 📦 Current list of projects
 - REST API using Prisma.
 (WIP)

-💡 feel free to contribute or add more languages.
+💡 feel free to contribute adding more languages & projects.